 - Sew 12 strips.

-- Now to join the strips: Place two long strips (RST) and sew all the way down the one edge of the strip.
+- Now to join the strips: Place row 1 and row 2 (RST) and sew all the way down one edge of the strip.
 (Take time to line up the seams as you go).
+Flip one row seam allowance up and the other down to interlocking the seams.
+(I find this is the best way to get the seams lined up)

-- Open the two strips up and place another strip to the two already sewn together.
+- Open the two strips up and place strip 3 on the two already sewn together.
 Sew that strip on.
 Now you have three strips sewn together.
-Add one more strip making a section of 4 rows of 11.
+Add one more strip making a section of 4 rows of 11/9.

 - Set that foursome aside and build another foursome in the same manner, until you have 4 sets of 4.